annagiuliam/barker/README.md

 * Posts can contain hashtags.
 By clicking on the hashtag you can display all related posts.

-This app is build with:
+This app is built with:
 * Javascript
 * React
 * React Router (Links, Navigation)